Graduation + Commencement

 Commencement regalia are the black robes and caps, sometimes referred to as mortar boards, worn by graduating students.
 Regalia may also include stoles and cords that denote traditions of academic achievement.
 Please click on the section about Honors & Awards to understand more about these distinctions.

-KVCC graduates order their regalia by filling out the graduation application form on this page above, which must be completed no later than February 18, 2022.
+KVCC graduates order their regalia by filling out the graduation application form, which must be completed no later than March 15, 2023.

-KVCC students can pick up their commencement regalia on the KVCC Fairfield Campus in King Hall from the Security station.
+KVCC students can pick up their commencement regalia on the KVCC Fairfield Campus in the Enrollment Services Center (Frye Building, Fairfield) beginning May 1.
 The regalia should include your cap and gown (along with stole and, if applicable, honor cords).
+All caps and gowns must be picked up before May 10.
+If you have earned an honor cord, it will be in the bag with your regalia.
+ESC Hours: Monday through Thursday 8 AM to 5 PM and Friday 9 AM to 4 PM.

 Once final grades are posted, your record will be evaluated and your diploma in a KVCC diploma case will be sent to you via mail to your address on file.
 The process of auditing all students for graduation takes an average of 6-8 weeks from the end of the semester.
 If your address changes, please update the college by emailing the registrar: firstname.lastname@example.org